matias-kovero/AWiB/README.md

 ## Summary
 - [LAB 5: Our system in action](./5-Summary)

-If you manage to finish all the labs, ask your instructor to help to run the hole solution together!
+If you manage to finish all the labs, ask your instructor to help you to run the hole solution together!